stephenjwatkins/Slide.js/README.md

 _Important: This project has just started.
 It is a work in progress, to say the least._

 Slide.js is a JavaScript slideshow library.
-It has three main goals:
+It has a few goals:

 - Simple & Lightweight
 - Presentation Agnostic
 - jQuery Independent
+- CSS Independent

 Slide.js is a simple, lightweight slideshow written in JavaScript.
 It's focus is on the behavior of the slideshow, not the presentation.
 This will result in a powerful API for developers/designers to simply and quickly plug into any existing application.
 At the same time, leaving them with the flexibility of how they want to present the slideshow.